polterguy/polterguy.github.io/documentation/magic.clone/index.md

 # magic.clone

-This recipe helps you clone Magic locally, and assumes you've got VS Code, NodeJS, Angular CLI, and the .Net SDK version 6 or higher.
-You can also use Visual Studio instead of VS Code if you're on Windows, at which point you only need to open the _"magic.sln"_ file.
+The magic.clone project helps you clone Magic locally, and assumes you've got VS Code, NodeJS, Angular CLI, and the .Net SDK version 6 or higher installed locally.
 When you've made sure you've got all of these parts, clone this repository locally using the following.

 ```bash
 git clone https://github.com/polterguy/magic.clone.git